 The location of the Naramata Bench provides something of a perfect storm for winemaking.
 Being at the tip of Canada’s only desert region, the Naramata Bench benefits from a long, sunny, frost-free growing season in addition to mild winters.

-The west facing slopes capture boundless quantities of sunshine into late summer evenings.
+The west-facing slopes capture boundless quantities of sunshine into late summer evenings.
 Lake breezes provide cooling airflow, helping to provide that ideal not-too-hot, not-too-cold situation for grape growing.

-Thousands of years of glacial activity has left a mix of silt, sand and gravel sentiments.
+Thousands of years of glacial activity have left a mix of silt, sand and gravel sentiments.
 This variation in soil along with the rolling terrain produces a range of microclimates ideal for different grape varietals.
 It’s almost needless to say, but the Naramata Bench is something of a dream wine region for many winemakers.

 Wine touring